PeihuaHe01/JHU-EIFM-GroupProject/README.md

 This helps balance responsiveness to recent market conditions with stability in risk estimation.

+## Reproducibility Note

+All code in this project was executed using data available as of **March 5, 2026**.

+Due to the nature of the data source (Yahoo Finance), historical price data may be subject to revisions, including adjustments for dividends, stock splits, and data corrections.
+As a result, the exact numerical results (e.g., scores, rankings, and portfolio weights) may not be perfectly reproducible when the code is run at a later date.

+However, the overall methodology, stock selection logic, and portfolio structure remain consistent, and the results are robust to such minor data variations.

 ## Author
 Peihua He, Yitong Zhang, Anzi Yao, Tracy Wang